MehdiKherb/Petri-nets-IIoT-NDT/README.md

 # Petri-nets-IIoT-NDT
 This repository represents the artifact of our paper entitled : "Constructing a Network Digital Twin through Formal Modeling: Tackling the Virtual-Real Mapping Challenge in IIoT Networks".
 It contains all the scripts for deploying an IoT network and its Digital Twin using Eclipse Hono + Ditto.
 A Timed Petri-net is used to model the network.

 **hono-mqtt-client** : this include the MQTT client firmware of the simulated IoT devices, it is developed in Contiki-NG.
-It is to be deployed on motes created in Cooja simulator and its function is to publish to a mosquitto broker running locally, the average packets end-to-end delay along with the node ID and the current data send interval of the node.
+It is to be deployed on motes created in Cooja simulator and its function is to publish to a mosquitto broker running locally.
+The published values include : the average packets end-to-end delay, the node ID, and the current data send interval of the node.

 **rpl-border-router** : this is the firmware to be deployed in the sink node (Node 1 in the simulated network).